Semidiscrete optimal transport with unknown costs: Numerical illustrations

 The last two terms in (\ref{eq:voronoi}) have zero mean and can be treated as ``residual error.''
 Because $X$ is observed, the quantity $X^\top X$ is known.
 Thus, we can learn $x_k$ using a linear regression model in which $\left[1,-2X^\top\right]^\top$ is the vector of features, and $W^2_k - X^\top X$ is the response variable.
 The coefficients to be learned are $\beta_k = \left[\mathbb{E}\left(\varepsilon\right)^2 + x^\top_k x_k,x^\top_k\right]^\top$.
 Clearly, $x_k$ is identifiable in this model.

 We considered two instances of this model where $\varepsilon \sim \mathcal{N}\left(0,0.02^2\right)$ and $X$ is uniformly distributed on $\left[0,1\right]^2$.
-Note that, even with the normality assumption, the residual error in (\ref{eq:voronoi}) is no longer sub-Gaussian.
+Note that, even with the normality assumption, the residual error in (\ref{eq:voronoi}) is not sub-Gaussian.
 The instances used different facility locations $x_k$ and targets $p$.
 The settings of the semi-myopic policy were the same as in Section \ref{sec:synthetic}.

 In this discussion, we aim to take advantage of the unique visual interpretation offered by the geographical partitioning setting.
 Thus, we do not present average trajectories of PCS over a large number of runs, as we did in Section \ref{sec:synthetic}.
 Rather, we will visualize the \textit{final} partition learned by the semi-myopic policy after a large number $10^6$ of iterations, and compare this to the optimal partition induced by $\pi^*$.
 Unlike in Section \ref{sec:synthetic}, we do not need to separately present a policy that knows $x_k$ but attempts to learn $g^*$ in an online manner, because the number of iterations is so large that such a policy will have converged to the true optimal partition already.